diarmuidw/PythonBook/Chapter10.md

 With the availability of pre-trained language models and the ability to fine-tune them on specific tasks, large language models are widely used in a variety of applications such as text classification, question answering, and language translation.
 For example, the GPT-3 model has been used to generate realistic text, including news articles, poetry, and even computer code.
 The potential applications of large language models are vast and will continue to be explored in the future.

 In summary, training and fine-tuning techniques for large language models are crucial for achieving state-of-the-art performance on a wide range of natural language processing tasks.
 These techniques involve using large datasets, specialized hardware, and transformer architectures, as well as fine-tuning and transfer learning approaches.
-The applications of large language models are vast and will continue to be explored in the future.# Chapter 10 - Chapter 10: Introduction to Large Language Models
+The applications of large language models are vast and will continue to be explored in the future.

 # Applications and Future of Large Language Models